Elevate traditional stuffed peppers by turning them into smoked barbecue goodness and make new fans out of a classic dish!

 So, what’s up with these stuffed peppers?

 Luckily, I made extras.
 I ended up having these two nights in a row, and for lunch on the third day as they were that kind of good.
 I love reinventing and repurposing food to see how far I can stretch my money and still creatively feed my recipe testers.
-These smoked pulled pork stuffed peppers nailed top marks for everything.
+This recipe nailed top marks for everything.

 What’s your favorite way to use up leftovers?